aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Notable methods/Follow.md

 This branch is applicable if it's not a `tempfollower` and the `following` has the tag `Player` or `PFollower` with the player being present.

-The default logic is to set `leiffly` to false, call [EntityControl Methods > Return from action](../EntityControl%20Methods.md#return-from-action) and then call DoFollow.
+The default logic is to set `leiffly` to false, call [ Return from action](../EntityControl%20Methods.md#return-from-action) and then call DoFollow.
 However, there are 3 special cases where this logic isn't performed.

 #### Digging

 This only applies if the player is digging or started digging. `backsprite` is set to false with a `spin` of 30.0 on the y and the `spritetransform`'s scale is set to be lerped towards 0 with a factor of 0.075.
 The `transform`'s position is changed directly towards `following` + the forward direction of the camera / 2.0.
 This is done because it bypasses the physics engine.
 The `rigid` is actually set to kinematic without gravity and the `ccol` is disabled so the physics engine no longer can control the follower when digging.
-The `shadow` is disabled if it wasn't and finally, [EntityControl Methods > StopMoving](../EntityControl%20Methods.md#stopmoving) is called with the default `basestate` (-1) which completely stops any velocity.
+The `shadow` is disabled if it wasn't and finally, [StopMoving](../EntityControl%20Methods.md#stopmoving) is called with the default `basestate` (-1) which completely stops any velocity.

 #### Flying

 This only applies if the player is flying.
 First, `backsprite` is set to false, same with `overrridejump` and `overrideanim` to get back control on the flying animations.
-[EntityControl Methods > StopForceMove](../EntityControl%20Methods.md#stopforcemove) is called with [animstate](../Animations/animstate.md) and no smoothing which halts any current coroutine force move if one existed.
+[StopForceMove](../EntityControl%20Methods.md#stopforcemove) is called with no [animstate](../Animations/animstate.md) and no smoothing which halts any current coroutine force move if one existed.

-From there, if the [AnimIDs](../../../Enums%20and%20IDs/AnimIDs.md) was Beetle, his [animstate](../Animations/animstate.md) is changed to 102, his position changed directly to be the player's + the forward direction of the camera * 0.2 and his `flip` changed to the player's.
+From there, if the [AnimIDs](../../../Enums%20and%20IDs/AnimIDs.md) was `Beetle`, his [animstate](../Animations/animstate.md) is changed to 102, his position changed directly to be the player's + the forward direction of the camera * 0.2 and his `flip` changed to the player's.
 This forces Kabbu to face the same direction and to be positioned where the player is.
-On the other hand, if it's not Beetle, then it is assumed to be Moth and as such, his `rigid` gets gravity disabled, `overrideanim` becomes true, his [animstate](../Animations/animstate.md) becomes 101, his `flip` becomes the player's and `leiffly` becomes true.
+On the other hand, if it's not `Beetle`, then it is assumed to be `Moth` and as such, his `rigid` gets its gravity disabled, `overrideanim` becomes true, his [animstate](../Animations/animstate.md) becomes 101, his `flip` becomes the player's and `leiffly` becomes true.
 This is needed during [FixedUpdate](../Update%20process/Unity%20events/FixedUpdate.md) to update his position smoothly towards the player.

 #### Shielding

 During bubble shield, the follow logic is managed differently by ShieldMove (tempf to false since this is a player follower).
-It forces the entity to face towards the player, [EntityControl Methods > StopForceMove](../EntityControl%20Methods.md#stopforcemove) is called with `walkstate` and no smoothing before the position is set directly via a lerp to the player's + an offset with a factor of framestep * 0.25.
-This offset is calculated by using the [AnimIDs](../../../Enums%20and%20IDs/AnimIDs.md) number as an offset in 0.5 units in x and 0.2 units in z which makes the entity go very close to the player, but with enough spacing to prevent z fighting.
+It forces the entity to face towards the player, [StopForceMove](../EntityControl%20Methods.md#stopforcemove) is called with `walkstate` and no smoothing before the position is set directly via a lerp to the player's + an offset with a factor of framestep * 0.25.
+This offset is calculated by using the [AnimID](../../../Enums%20and%20IDs/AnimIDs.md) number as an offset in 0.5 units in x and 0.2 units in z which makes the entity go very close to the player, but with enough spacing to prevent z fighting.

 #### Default